-- Erin's Law (HB197): This law is in reference to mental, physical, and sexual abuse. - Jason Flatt Act (Act 2016-310): This law is in reference to with suicide prevention. - Jamari Terrell Williams Act (Act 2018-472): This law is in reference to bullying and cyber bullying. - Annalyn's Law (AL SB26): This law is in reference to low-risk juvenile sex offenders.
+- Erin's Law (HB197): This law deals with mental, physical, and sexual abuse. - Jason Flatt Act (Act 2016-310): This law deals with suicide prevention. - Jamari Terrell Williams Act (Act 2018-472): This law deals with bullying and cyber bullying. - Annalyn's Law (AL SB26): This law references low-risk juvenile sex offenders. - For more information about these laws, please visit the website www.aldse.edu or visit your local school counselor.

-For more information about these laws, please visit the website www.aldse.edu or contact your local school counselor.
+Parental Notification of Civil Liabilities and Criminal Penalties

-Parental Notification of Civil Liabilities and Criminal Penalties The following laws relate to civil liabilities and criminal penalties for violence or other misbehavior by students on school property or against school employees:
+The following laws relate to civil liabilities and criminal penalties for violence or other misbehavior by students on school property or against school employees: